-Determine if the corporation is liable for the tax by answering the following questions.
-If answers to questions A, B, and C are "Yes," the tax applies and Part III of Schedule D must be completed.
+Determine if the corporation is liable for the tax by answering questions A, B, and C below.
+If all the answers are "Yes," the tax applies and Part III of Schedule D must be completed.
 Otherwise, the corporation is not liable for the tax.